multiversx/mx-docs/docs/developers/tutorials/your-first-dapp.md

 ### **Blockchain Layer (The Backend)**

 We will create a smart contract that can handle the deposit (`ping`), claim (`pong`) and status actions (`did_user_ping`, `get_time_to_pong`).
 Let's say that, for now, this smart contract plays the role of an API in a dApp.
-Also this is where our business logic resides.
+Also, this is where our business logic resides.

 The MultiversX _devnet_ is a public test network maintained by our community where any developer can test their smart contracts and dApps in a real world environment.